 If you have mild high blood pressure or mild pre-eclampsia, you may not have any symptoms.
 It's important to see a health professional regularly throughout your pregnancy.

-If you get pre-eclampsia, the baby's health also will be closely watched.
-The more severe your condition, the more often you'll need testing, ranging from once a week to daily.
+If tests suggest that you have pre-eclampsia, you'll be carefully checked for the rest of your pregnancy.
+Your baby's health also will be closely watched.
+The more severe your pre-eclampsia is, the more often you'll need testing.
+This might range from once a week to daily.

 Tests commonly used include: